guidomodarelli/sortwind/README.md

 # Sortwind

-Headwind is an opinionated Tailwind CSS class sorter for Visual Studio Code.
+Sortwind is an opinionated Tailwind CSS class sorter for Visual Studio Code.
 It enforces consistent ordering of classes by parsing your code and reprinting class tags to follow a given order.

 > [!IMPORTANT]
 > This project is a fork of [Headwind](https://github.com/heybourn/headwind), created by [Ryan Heybourn](https://github.com/heybourn).